-- 1. Move the robot arm to the Zero position, if possible. - 2.
-Turn off the robot and disconnect the power cable from the Control Box. - 3.
-Inspect the cable between the Control Box and robot arm for any damage. - 4.
-Check the base mounting bolts are properly tightenend. - 5.
-Inspect the flat rings for wear and damage. - · Replace the flat rings if they are worn or damaged. - 6.
-Inspect the blue lids on all the joints for any cracks or damage. - · Replace the blue lids if they are cracked or damaged. - 7.
-Inspect the screws used to secure the blue lids.
+- 1. Move the Robot Arm to ZERO position, if possible. - 2.
+Turn off and disconnect the power cable from Control Box. - 3.
+Inspect the cable between Control Box and Robot Arm for any damage. - 4.
+Check the base mounting bolts are properly tightened. - 5.
+Check the tool flange bolts are properly tightened. - 6.
+Inspect the flat rings for wear and damage. - · Replace the flat rings if they are worn out or damaged.